Moniter123/build-cdn/_posts/2018-01-13-why-docker-matters.md

 1. Documented infrastructure
 2. Reproducibe builds
 3. Less chance for a special snowflake server
 4. Frequent and easier updates
+5. Easier to test changes

 However, it has some problems:

 1. Poor quality of public images
 2. Difficult / unstable production-level tools

+And no, it's not about devs can now do ops work, you still need sysadmins.
+Sorry.